Web Scraping API: Extract Markdown & HTML from Any URL for LLMs

 if (page.ok) {

-// page.value.data.markdown.fit — ready for your LLM, your search index, or your diff tool
+// page.value.data.markdown.fit is ready for your LLM or vector DB

 }